Code-Institute-Submissions/jhch-project/README.md

    - From a business perspective, this is a great way to offer an attractive and positive message as well as relate personal and first-hand experiences to the user.

-   - The blog article is accessed from a button which opens a new tab for the user convenience.
+   - The blog article is accessed from a button which opens a new tab for the user's convenience.

 ### Features Left to Implement

-Having built the JHCH site is has provided both Justine and I to consider future features.
+Having built the JHCH site it has provided both Justine and I to consider future features.
 These include the following;

 1. Live email/messaging system - It has been noted that this project and the actual live version does not yet have a fully-functioning direct messaging system.
 This will be directed towards the JHCH business email